escalate/ansible-gitops-raspberry-pi-os-custom-disk-image/README.md

 # Ansible GitOps - Raspberry Pi OS custom disk image

-A build tool to create a customized Raspberry Pi OS disk image which initiates the Ansible GitOps workflow on first boot.
+A build tool based on [CustoPiZe](https://github.com/OctoPrint/CustoPiZer) to create a customized Raspberry Pi OS disk image which initiates the Ansible GitOps workflow on first boot.

 ## How does it work?